dwillis/python-nytcongressapi/README.rst

 bills methods
 -------------------

-The only bill methods currently supported are get, which returns information about a single bill in a given chamber and congress, and filter, which returns information about the latest 20 bills in a given chamber and congress, with sort order determined by a third parameter, bill_type.
+The bill methods currently supported are get, which returns information about a single bill in a given chamber and congress, filter, which returns information about the latest 20 bills in a given chamber and congress, with sort order determined by a third parameter (bill_type), and sponsor_compare, which takes two member ids, a congress and chamber and returns a list of bills that both members have co-sponsored.

 get
 ---------------